SAIDO Learning® /

 Learning for a Healthy Brain Centers

-Lessons for senior citizens in good health aimed at preventing the onset of senile dementia are being held.
-Local governments, NPOs, and other organizations in Japan host the Centers, and volunteers from the local community aid students in their study.
+Lessons for senior citizens in good health aimed at preventing the onset of senile dementia are being held in Japan.
+Local governments, NPOs, and other organizations host the Centers, and volunteers from the local community aid students in their study.
 These venues then become places for people of different generations to communicate and make friends with one another through learning which, in turn, contributes to the revitalization of the community.

 High satisfaction level of students